Prushka/Sparkle/README.md

 Doing so will use Discord OAuth2 for username and profile picture syncing.
 Channel id will be used as the room id.
 All functionalities mentioned above are supported in Discord activity.

+### Activity Setup

+- Create a new application in [Discord Developer Portal](https://discord.com/developers/applications)
+- Enable activities
+- Add the site url as the redirect url and root url
+- Add Discord users to Application Testers (they do not need to accept invites)
+- Users will be prompted to authorize with `identify` and `rpc.activities.write` scope on joining the activity

 ### Desktop Activity
 ![Discord App](assets/app.png)